grbaczek/iOS_WebRTC_VideoChat/README.md

 * Download GoogleService-Info.plist and put it into VideoChat directory of the project
 * Create Cloud Firestore database (Test mode) in Firebase Console

+## Troubleshooting

+App crashes reporting deadlock - experienced on XCode 15, iOS 17 emulators.

+There is no camera on emulator.
+Try running app on your phone and Mac (MacOS designed for iPad).

 ## References

 * WebRTC website: https://webrtc.org/